Finmark wants to put sophisticated financial modeling within reach of startups – TechCrunch

 He admits this isn’t exactly a new idea.
 Companies like Anaplan and Adaptive Insights have been able to move modeling like this beyond Excel, but up until now he says that these tools have been designed for large enterprises, and he wanted to come up with a tool within reach of anyone, regardless of their size.

 If you think it’s too limited a market, Essaid doesn’t agree.
-He sees a need and he thinks he can turn early stage startups into paying customers, who eventually will pay significant money to have a tool like this to help them manage all of their finances in a professional manner.
-One way to build his customer base could be to partner with early stage venture capitalists, whose portfolio companies could benefit from a service like this, an avenue he intends to pursue.
+He sees a need and he thinks he can turn early-stage startups into paying customers, who eventually will pay significant money to have a tool like this to help them manage all of their finances in a professional manner.
+One way to build his customer base could be to partner with early-stage venture capitalists, whose portfolio companies could benefit from a service like this, an avenue he intends to pursue.

 So why does an experienced entrepreneur join Y Combinator?
 Essaid candidly says that he saw the program as a good way to market the product.
 YC companies are his prime target audience.
 “Even as a repeat founder with some gray hair, I thought access to the network alone was worth the equity of YC,” he said.